saniyafatima07/Hail_Mary/README.md

 - **Time Mode**
 - **Impact Mode**

-The V1 platform is intended primarily for **laboratory testing, sensor integration, firmware development, simulation, telemetry, and proof-of-concept validation**.
+The V1 platform is intended primarily for **Testing, sensor integration, firmware development, simulation, telemetry, and proof of concept validation**.

 ---